Explore Guyana - dense rainforest, open savannah plains, exotic wildlife and spectacular scenery

 What makes this trip responsible?

-On this trip we stay at Surama Eco-Lodge and Rock View Lodge, both of which are owned and managed by local Amerindian organisations.
-We spend 4 nights in the Iwokrama Forest Reserve, and the income from our visit goes directly to preserving this important conservation area.
-Our local partners in Guyana are also key members of the Guyana Sustainable Tourism Initiative - a joint programme between USAID and the Guyana Tourism Authority which aims to develop responsible tourism, training and community development alongside improvements in local infrastructure.
+On this trip we stay at Surama Eco-Lodge, owned and managed by a local Amerindian community.
+We also spend 4 nights in the Iwokrama Forest Reserve, and the income from our visit goes directly to preserving this important conservation area.
+Our local partners in Guyana, along with other key players in Guyana, are actively involved in promoting sustainable tourism, training and community development and improvements in local infrastructure.